 A few months ago, we discussed psychological manipulation in interpersonal relationships, defined the difference between manipulator and influencer, and mentioned some risk factors or emotional hot buttons that make you more susceptible to manipulation and some signs and symptoms that you are in an emotionally abusive relationship.

 Today we are going to discuss some real mind control techniques that were traditionally used not just by ordinary people in interpersonal relationships but also in groups.

 Physical isolation can be very powerful, but even when physical isolation is impossible or not practical, manipulators will typically attempt to isolate you mentally.
-This may be achieved in a number of ways from one week seminars in the country to criticizing your family and circle of friends.
+It may be achieved in several ways, from one-week seminars in the countryside to criticizing your family and circle of friends.
 Limiting any other influence by controlling information flow is the ultimate goal.

 Criticism may be used as an isolation tool.
-The manipulators will usually speak in “us against them” terms, criticize the outside world and claim their own superiority.
+Manipulators will usually speak in “us against them” terms, criticize the outside world and claim their superiority.
 According to them, you must feel lucky to be associated with them.

 Social proof and peer pressure

 Those who attempt to manipulate large groups of people will typically use social proof and peer pressure to brainwash newcomers.
 Social proof is a psychological phenomenon where (some) people assume that the actions and beliefs of others are appropriate and, because “everyone does that”, they must be justified.

 It works exceptionally well when an individual isn’t sure what to think, how to behave, or what to do.
 Many people in such situations will simply look at what others do and do the same.

 Fear of alienation